CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 Implement `BBox::hit` in `src/lib/bbox.h` and `Triangle::bbox` in `src/pathtracer/tri_mesh.cpp` (if you haven't already from Task 2).

 We recommend checking out this [Scratchapixel article](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-box-intersection) for implementing bounding box intersections.
+Please read the whole article to understand each part of the code snippet at the bottom - do note the difference between our implementation with `times` versus the provided code.

-We've provided test cases in `tests/test.a3.task3.bbox.hit.cpp` to construct a bounding box and ray, and see whether the ray intersects the bounding box by comparing the resulting trace informations.
+We've provided test cases in `tests/test.a3.task3.bbox.hit.cpp` to construct a bounding box and ray, and seeing whether the ray intersects the bounding box by comparing the resulting trace informations.

 We've also provided test cases in `tests/test.a3.task3.bbox.triangle.cpp` to construct the bbox from a triangle and test whether it's valid.
 If you choose to make your bbox have non-zero volume as the hint suggests, you may need to choose a small enough epsilon that it does not get picked up by the `Test::differs` function.
 ## Step 1: BVH Construction

 Your job is to construct a `BVH` in `void BVH<Primitive>::build` in `src/pathtracer/bvh.cpp` using the [Surface Area Heuristic](http://15462.courses.cs.cmu.edu/fall2017/lecture/acceleratingqueries/slide_025) discussed in class.
 For the sake of this task, you won't need to worry about optimizing this heuristic - as long as you use reasonable values for each of the variables, your BVH should perform pretty well.
 Tree construction will occur when the BVH object is constructed.
 Below is the pseudocode from class by which your BVH construction procedure should generally follow: